bozman454/DiaperBank/README.md

 # DiaperBank

 ## What is DiaperBank?
-DiaperBank is an application that streamlines the process to support lower class families by distributing diapers for their children.
-The DiaperBank application uses a combination of technologies such as Angular, Express, and MongoDB.
-The DiaperBank app digitizes the diaper bank registration forms so that the overall process is far quicker.
+DiaperBank is an application that streamlines walk-up registration.

 ## Installation
 - What do other developers need to use this app?